Zelenskyy says progress made on reaching an agreement with the U.S. on rare minerals deal

 Zelenskyy’s chief of staff, Andrii Yermak, left the Kyiv forum early along with Economic Minister Yuliia Svyrydenko for what Yermak said were talks with U.S. officials on a potential deal.

-Later in the day, Yermak posted on social media that he'd spoken with U.S. officials including Bessent and Trump's national security adviser Mike Walz, saying it had been a “constructive conversation.”
+Later Sunday, Yermak posted on social media that he'd spoken with U.S. officials, including Bessent and Trump's national security adviser Mike Walz, saying it had been a “constructive conversation.”

-“We are making progress in our work,” Yermak wrote.
+“We are making progress ,” Yermak wrote.
 “The USA is our partner and we are grateful to the American people.”

 Zelenskyy says he'd give up presidency for NATO membership